Watch a wood grain tumbler tutorial from start to finish. Learn how to spray paint, apply the alcohol inks, decals and epoxy.

 Step by Step Wood Grain Tumbler Video Tutorial

-This entire process is in the video and will seem so much easier once you see how to do it!
+The entire process is in the video and will seem so much easier once you see how to do it!
 Make sure to turn your sound on so you can hear the details.
-If the video isn’t here, then it’s probably at the top… they pop up different places when viewing from different devices!!

 You can also watch the video over on my YouTube channel here.